reposquirrel/reposquirrel/README.md

 # Git Repository Squirrel 🐿️

+> 🆕 **Live Demo**: http://13.61.92.173:5555 — Explore RepoSquirrel using a couple public HashiCorp repositories.
+The demo omits team-specific setup (since we don’t know their org structure) but showcases what you can expect before installing locally.

+> ⚠️ Demo environment is for viewing only (read-only) and uses real Git history from open-source HashiCorp projects.

 A comprehensive Git repository analytics tool that provides detailed insights into developer contributions, subsystem ownership, and codebase evolution over time.
 Perfect for understanding who owns what in large, multi-repository codebases.

 ![Developer Details](screenshots/developer_details.png)